 Most people hike the Atatenango trail in two days, spending the night at Base Camp.
 This is undoubtedly the best option, as it allows you to see the eruption at night and gives you time to rest.
 It is possible to go up and down on the same day, but in addition to being much more physically challenging, the whole experience will be rushed and less satisfying.

 In this article, we will explain everything you need to know to climb to the top of Acatenango Volcano and see Fuego Volcano in eruption, including the tour options, where to stay, how is the climb, what to take, and what to expect from this experience.

 The trail we did and suggest is divided into two parts, the first from the village of La Soledad to the Base Camp and then from the Base Camp to the top of the volcano.
-The first stage is much longer, but it’s only about 6.5 km.
+The first stage is much longer but only about 6.5 km.
 La Soledad is located at about 2300/2400 meters above sea level, while Base Camp is approximately 3600 meters above sea level, so we have roughly 1200 meters of ascent.

 The second part goes from Base Camp to the top of the volcano at almost 4000 meters.
 It is short but steep.
-Plus, the wind, volcanic sand, and altitude make our life much more difficult than would typically be.
+Plus, the wind, volcanic sand, and altitude make our life much more difficult than it would typically be.